-Select CPSC or PCSE courses from the M.S. in Applied Physics and Computer Science program (at least one must be 600 level).
-Courses chosen must be approved by the Graduate Program Coordinator.
+Select CPSC or PCSE courses from the M.S. in Applied Physics and Computer Science program.
 NOTE: If PCSE 579 is successfully completed three times, it is treated as if the student completed a three-credit course and will be applied as such to the graduation requirements.